AndiKleini/KnowYourCustomer/README.md

 6.)
 Create Unit Test for the summation of events and implement refund event
-    or maybe we implement dedicated IEnumarable extension method for summing up with more restrictions -> we will write this only as additional information in the spec
+    or maybe we implement dedicated IEnumarable extension method for summing up with more restrictions -> we will write this only as additional information in the spec fraud case when customer buys a lot of small things instead of a big one we can only count the max amount per day

 ```csharp
 public static int SumUpPoints(this IEnumerable<PurchaseEvent> events)